An equation is a mathematical statement such that the expression on the left

 side of the equals sign (=) has the same value as the expression on the right side.

-One of the terms in an equation may not be known and needs to be determined.
+One of the terms in an equation may not be know and needs to be determined.
+Often

 The solution of an equation is finding the value of the unknown x.
-Use the
+To find the

-Check the answer by substituting the answer (1000) back into the equation.
+Check the answer by substituting the value of x (120) back into the equation.